 ELECTA: 2nd Epistle of John l: 1-13

-Esther is the 5th Star Point Heroine.
+Electa is the 5th Star Point Heroine.
 She shares the lesson of charity and hospitality.
 Electa represents the “Ideal Mother.”
 She sacrificed everything to establish a Christian heritage for her children.
-Her name means “honorable, Lady, and “called of God.
+Her name means “honorable Lady", and “called of God.

 RED: The brilliant red represents fervency, hospitality and love.